-Available in two- or four-door body styles, the new Rabbit retains the basic hatchback shape that has made the model famous since its 1974 introduction.
+For 2007, the Rabbit is available in two- or four-door body styles and retains the basic hatchback shape that has made the model famous since its 1974 introduction.
 It has a larger interior and more power than its predecessor, though it retains the nameplate's value-oriented principles with plenty of standard safety and convenience equipment.
 Other advancements include an independent rear suspension instead of the previous torsion-bar setup.

 City fuel economy takes a short dive due to the new Rabbit's larger engine, rated at 22 mpg in the city and 30 mpg on the highway, which is less than some competitors.
 A diesel-powered variant, sold in the previous generation as the Golf TDI, is not offered yet.
 But considering a fifth-generation Golf TDI is available in Europe, there is considerable likelihood one will arrive on U.S. shores.